makepad/makepad/README.md

 # makepad
-Livecoding Rust for 2D CAD
+Livecoding Rust for 2D Vector design

 Live demo: https://makepad.github.io/makepad/

 This repo is for developing Makepad, a livecoding Rust IDE for 2D CAD design.
 The goal of the containing code is to be a Code Editor / UI kit for the Makepad application and will change without notice to suit that goal.
 The makepad application itself may be closed-sourced and sold, since we also have to feed our families.

 The vision is to build a livecoding / design hybrid program, where procedural design and code are fused in one environment.
 If you have missed 'learnable programming' please check this out: http://worrydream.com/LearnableProgramming/
 Makepad aims to fulfill (some) of these ideas using a completely from-scratch renderstack built on the GPU and Rust.
 It will be like an IDE meets a vector designtool, and had offspring.
 Direct manipulation of the vectors modifies the code, the code modifies the vectors.
-And the result can be lasercut, embroidered or drawn using a plotter.
-This means our first goal is 2D path CNC with booleans (hence the CAD), and not dropshadowy-gradients.

 However before we can make this awesome application, we need to build a UI stack.
 Making a live-code editor with all sorts of visual manipulation components just doesn't work in HTML.
 We tried.
 It also doesn't work in JS+WebGL.
 We tried.
 But now with Rust we are getting right performance figures (up to 200x HTML).
 And even with Wasm, its plenty fast.
 This new UI stack has a new way of building UI called 'dual immediate mode' and uses multi-platform shaders for styling that are compiled from Rust source via a proc macro.